harishasan/ml_pipeline/README.md

  5. A [requirements.txt](https://github.com/harishasan/ml_pipeline/blob/master/requirements.txt) has been added to smoothly manage dependencies.

 ####  Parallelizing Operations for Scale
 There can be multiple ways to scale it.
 Within a single process, multiple threads can be used to perform operations in parallel.
 DataPoint wrapper can come handy here.
 It can encapsulate one data point which then can be loaded by any available worker thread.
-Another way, which is implemented in part 2, is to use messages queues.
+Another way, which is implemented in part 2, is to use message queues.
 This enables different processes and even different nodes to process the data in parallel.

 ####  Error Checking in Parallel Approach
 A distributed approach will require challenges which are faced by any distributed or parallel system.
 For example, if a thread or process crashes what happens to data point it was handling?
-How to ensure it still gets processed and is not lost.
+How to ensure message still gets processed and is not lost.
 We might need some ack based mechanism to ensure all data points gets processed.
 Similarly, not applicable in current implementation, but if there are data structures maintaining common state then they have to be thread safe.

 ## Part 2:
 ### Goal